 [Picture details: GRTS students on the first Israel Study Tour led by Dr. Turner and Dr. Greer, January 2014.]

-The Israel Study Tour is an annual trip held each January during the J-term.
 The trip lasts for 10-12 days and is led by GRTS professors in cooperation with GTI Study Tours.
-Each year a group of around 15-17 students, and a number of other friends of the seminary participating as audit students, are expected to participate in this once-in-a-lifetime experience.
-The Study Tour will combine extensive travel within Israel, on-site study, and a detailed study of the history, culture, and geography of Israel with an emphasis on illuminating the world of the Bible.
-Pre-trip orientation (including readings and lectures) will begin during the fall semester prior to the January departure date.
+Each year a group of around 15-17 students are expected to participate in this once-in-a-lifetime experience as part of their degree program.
+The Study Tour will combine extensive travel within Israel and the Palestinian Territories, on-site study, and a detailed study of the history, culture, and geography of Israel with an emphasis on illuminating the world of the Bible.
+Each trip also has space available for a number of other friends of the seminary to participate as audit students.

 How To Apply For The Study Tour

-For an information fact sheet with more details please see the Study Tour Information Sheet or contact Kate Mondal (Executive Assistant to the VP of Adult Learning & Academic Dean) at email@example.com or Dr. Jonathan Greer (Assistant Professor of Old Testament) at firstname.lastname@example.org.
+For more information contact Kate Mondal (Executive Assistant to the VP of Adult Learning & Academic Dean) at email@example.com or call (616) 222-1244.